joshmanzano/akadsph-backup/README.md

 # Akads PH
-Akads PH is currently an **open-source** project (formerly a **startup**) that aims to build an all-in-one tutoring platform that provides tutors and students a space to conduct their **tutoring** sessions without any worries.
+Akads PH is an **open-source** project (formerly a **startup**) that aims to build an all-in-one tutoring platform, providing both tutors and students with a seamless and worry-free space for **tutoring** sessions.

-This repository serves as the **frontend** repository as well as the main repository for showcasing work done for Akads PH.
+This repository serves as the **frontend** repository and the main hub for showcasing work on Akads PH and relevant awards.

 For more details about the **backend**, see the corresponding backend repository: [akadsph-backend](https://github.com/joshmanzano/akadsph-backend)